davidrhoden/davidrhoden-basic-netlify/timeline/first-day-at-sanders-wingo-sep-15-2014.md

 ---
-title: first day at Sanders/Wingo
+title: First day at Sanders/Wingo.
 date: 2014-09-15T8:00:00.000Z
 summary: I biked from the Motel 6 to my new job.
 excerpt: I biked from the Motel 6 to my new job.